wvanraem/nucleon.amqp/docs/index.rst

-Unlike other AMQP libraries which try hard to present an asynchronous API to synchronous code, nucleon.amqp takes the gevent approach - to the programmer we present a **synchronous** model, while remaining asynchronous behind the scenes.
+Unlike other AMQP libraries which try hard to present an asynchronous API to synchronous code, nucleon.amqp takes the gevent approach - to the programmer we present a **synchronous** model, while remaining asynchronous behind the scenes (See :doc:`asyncmodel`).
 This provides several benefits:

 * code is simpler to write
 * therefore, code is more likely to be correct